← Back Published on

 The days so filled and brimmed with colors

-On swatches you chose for baby's blues.
+On swatches you chose for baby's blues;

-Still sits like ebony storm clouds over your aching eyes at noon.
+Still sits like ebony storm clouds

-It hurts me too, you fool.
+But it hurts me too, you fool.

 He never grew, outside your womb, except for those first three years,